 One of Cartier's most recognized designs is the panther.
 This motif first appeared on a watch they created in 1914, which featured a panther's fur pattern in diamond and onyx.
-Cartier then began incorporating the panther's form into what are now antique rings, brooches, and more.
+Cartier then began incorporating the panther's form into what are now vintage Cartier rings, brooches, and more.
 Captured in everything from enamel to gold to diamonds, the panther eventually became a symbol synonymous with the fashion jewelry house.

 Van Cleef & Arpels

 In 1896, a young newlywed couple named Estelle Arpels and Alfred Van Cleef started a jewelry house that would eventually become one of the most successful and innovative of all time - Van Cleef & Arpels.
 It is little wonder that a jewelry house founded thanks to a love match would be so successful over the years, and the French company remains at the head of luxury jewelry creations.
 Over the decades, Van Cleef & Arpels has served a diversity of clientele, from the Duchess of Windsor to Grace Kelly to Farah Pahlavi, the Empress Consort of Iran.